 The school cafeteria is maintained as a vital part of the health program of the school.
 To encourage good nutrition, a well-balanced lunch is offered at a reasonable price.
-Lunch prices are \$2.50 daily, and milk is \$.40 per carton (subject to change).
+Lunch prices are based on a tier system.
+Tier 1: Regular Lunch- American Classics and Grill Station which is \$2.50 daily.
+Tier 2: Pizza and Deli Bar, which is \$3.90.
+Tier 3: Chef demonstration/Special Menu Choice, which is \$4.25.
+Milk is \$.40 per carton (subject to change).
 Students may use money deposited in their account to purchase lunch or can also pay cash.
 A free or reduced lunch program application is available for those who are interested and qualify.
 The cost for reduced lunch is \$0.40/lunch.
 Ala-carte items are not included in free or reduced lunch prices.
 Credit will not be extended for lunch.
 When a student is in the negative they will be sent to the office to get a pass to eat lunch.
 They will also be asked to place a call to their parent/guardian to let them know they shall be charged with a negative balance today and need to send money tomorrow.
 No student will be denied lunch due to a negative account balance.